hukevinxiaochen/our-du/README.markdown

+# TODO

+* read about GNU [find][find]
+* write a test that verifies our functions actually find all desired files
+* what are the desired files?

 # Motivation

 This script is the beginning of a more responsible approach to using precious SSD space.
 It aims to make staying neat and space-efficient easy by showing users the directories that are actively used versus stale versus ready for archiving.